What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Related Work

-Compared to that, \textbf{Temporal Video Grounding} aims to determine the set of consecutive frames corresponding to a text query in an \textit{untrimmed} video~\cite{regneri2013grounding,jiang2014thumos,heilbron2019large,soldan2021mad}, thus predicting temporal boundaries of action instances.
-Recent work such as MIL-NCE~\cite{miech2020end}, MCN~\cite{chen2021multimodal}, and VideoCLIP~\cite{videoclip} utilize large-scale pretraining for grounding actions temporally via text-to-frame similarity matching on video datasets such as MiningYouTube~\cite{kuehne2019mining} or CrossTask~\cite{Zhukov2019CrossTask} without proposals.
-However, the majority of methods neglect the word-to-spatial relation and lack spatial localization ability~\cite{t11,t12}.
-To address this limitation, we propose a novel approach that utilizes large-scale pretraining for grounding actions by leveraging word-to-spatial relations and improving spatial localization ability.
+Compared to that, \textbf{Temporal Video Grounding} aims to determine the set of consecutive frames corresponding to a text query in an \textit{untrimmed} video~\citep{jiang2014thumos,soldan2021mad,chen2021end}, thus predicting temporal boundaries of action instances.
+Recent work such as MIL-NCE~\citep{miech2020end}, MCN~\citep{chen2021multimodal}, and VideoCLIP~\citep{videoclip} utilize large-scale pretraining for grounding actions temporally via text-to-frame similarity on video datasets such as MiningYouTube~\citep{kuehne2019mining} or CrossTask~\citep{Zhukov2019CrossTask} without proposals.
+However, these methods lack spatial localization ability~\citep{t11,t12}.